cs50puyo/cs50appuyo-website/_posts/2017-11-28-selection-results.md

 Once all data was collected, an algorithm was designed to process this information and obtain the students for the course.
-This algorithm consisted of giving a weight of 60% to the technical test, 35% to the personal interview, and 5% to their shown personal traits.
+This algorithm consisted of giving a weight of 60% to the technical test, 35% to the personal interview, and 5% to the shown personal traits.
 In addition, because this course promotes gender equality, there was a condition to select 4 male and 4 female candidates.
 There was also another condition considering that students from 10th grade had less experience with the topics of the technical tests.